Conditional estimates for $L$-functions in the Selberg class II: Introduction

 These results, under GRH and with $\sigma \in [1/2,1)$, have been improved several times, extended to other functions, and explicit results have been proved in addition to asymptotic ones (see, e.g.,~\cite{AistleitnerPankowski2017,BF2023, Carneiro, CarneiroChandee, CM2024, ChandeeExplBounds, ChandeeSound, ChirreANote, PalojarviSimonic, SimonicCS, SimonicSonRH, XiaoYang2022}).
 Here, \textit{explicit estimate} means that all ``hidden'' constants in a corresponding non-explicit result are computed or expressed with known parameters via some algebraic formulae.
-For example, results in~\eqref{eq:LittlewoodSpecial} are not explicit since we do not know constants in-front of the estimates, but the estimate in~\cite[Corollary 1.1]{ChandeeExplBounds} is explicit.
+For example, the results in~\eqref{eq:LittlewoodSpecial} are not explicit since we do not know the constants in front of the estimates, but the estimate in~\cite[Corollary 1.1]{ChandeeExplBounds} is explicit.
 It should be noted that there is variation how the term \emph{explicit} is used in the literature.
-Sometimes it refers to results where the main term in the estimate is explicitly given and rest of the terms are asymptotically estimated (see, e.g.,~\cite{chirreGoncalves,ChirreANote,Yang2024}).
-Note that these results are not explicit according to this article's definition.
+Sometimes, it refers to results where the main term in the estimate is explicitly given and the rest of the terms are asymptotically estimated (see, e.g.,~\cite{chirreGoncalves,ChirreANote,Yang2024}).
+Note that these results are not explicit according to the definition in this paper.

 It is known~\cite[Propositon 1.1]{AistleitnerPankowski2017} that if GRH and